Pay, Tax, and Work Laws for Remote Employees

-- California and Rhode Island fund their programs through employee payroll deductions, so you will have to register to withhold deductions from remote employees working in these states.
+- California, New Jersey, and Rhode Island fund their programs through employee payroll deductions, so you will have to register to withhold deductions from remote employees working in these states.

 - New York and New Jersey require covered employers to pay disability benefits to eligible full-time and part-time employees.
 The employer may purchase private insurance, state insurance, or apply to be a self-insurer.

 The federal government and individual states have unemployment tax laws that work together to provide employees with benefits if they have lost their jobs.
 Most employers pay both federal and state unemployment taxes, and most states have their own laws.

 The state agency that administers unemployment taxes is different from the agency that pays unemployment benefits.

 Other State and Local Laws Affecting Remote Employees